As this cruise begins, rumors are swirling about dramatic changes at the luxury

 choice was fine and that we would be happy to be seated with Augusto, which is

+true.
 We ran into Ross, formerly a bartender and now Assistant

 Food and Beverage Manager, on the stairs.
 After chatting briefly with him,

+we kept going on the trek back to the room.
 We finally made it back to the room with an hour to spare

 before sailing, so we contemplated unpacking.
 In the meantime, our very